adejonghm/terraform-training/README.md

 There are also some other practical exercises that are not part of the HashiCorp Get Start path but help you to deepen some basic contents not covered in official training.

-If you want to follow the training path, you can find it [here](https://learn.hashicorp.com/collections/terraform/aws-get-started).

 ## Contact Me

 [LinkedIn](https://www.linkedin.com/in/adejonghm/) | [eMail](mailto:dejongh.morell@gmail.com) | [Telegram](https://t.me/adejonghm)